 Danny graduated from North Greene High School in 2003 and attended Lewis and Clark Community College in Godfrey prior to enrolling at Worsham College of Mortuary Science in Wheeling.
 He graduated from Worsham in 2006.
-Danny and his wife, Miranda, live in White Hall where he is a member of the North Greene Area Chamber of Commerce, White Hall Lions Club, White Hall First Baptist Church, and White Hall Sportsman's Club.
+Danny, his wife Miranda, and their daughter Bailee, live in White Hall where he is a member of the North Greene Area Chamber of Commerce, White Hall Lions Club, White Hall First Baptist Church, and White Hall Sportsman's Club.
 When Danny is not serving families in Greene County, he enjoys hunting and fishing and has proven to be an all-around excellent handyman.

 You can contact Danny directly at firstname.lastname@example.org